LEMUR: Learned Multi-Vector Retrieval: Related Work

-for each $j \in [m]$.
-When the weights of $\psi$ are fixed, \eqref{eq:least_squares_solution} is a standard linear regression task that admits a closed form OLS solution.
-To speed up computation, we sample a smaller training set of size $n'$ for computing the OLS solutions.
-On our experimental setup (see Sec.~\ref{sec:experimental_setup}), we are able to process over 1000 documents per second; this also means that new documents can be indexed quickly.
+\textbf{Random hidden layer weights.} We hypothesize that the robustness of \textsc{Lemur} is because both query and document tokens are mapped by design by the late interaction model into a common semantic embedding space.
+As a result, although the training sets differ, they all provide samples from a similar underlying geometry.

+In Appendix~\ref{app:random-weights}, we perform an experiment in which we do not train the feature encoder $\psi$ at all; instead, we use an MLP with \emph{random weights} in the hidden layer.
+Thus, the only component that adapts to the training data is the final projection layer.
+This is often referred to as an extreme learning machine (ELM)~\citep{huang2006extreme}.
+Although performance degrades relative to training the feature encoder, \textsc{Lemur} still works well in this scenario, suggesting that its performance does not primarily depend on learning a representation highly specific to the training data.
+Instead, the hidden layer mainly serves to expand the input into a richer feature space.
+Different training sets may slightly change the distribution of examples, but do not change the underlying geometry to which the linear layer is fitted.

-\section{Related work}
+\section{Related Work}

-\subsection{Multi-vector similarity search}
+\subsection{Multi-Vector Similarity Search}

-The retrieval system of ColBERT~\citep{khattab2020colbert} relies on \emph{token-level pruning} of documents: For each query token, the most similar document tokens are first retrieved from $\cup_{j=1}^m C_j$, i.e., from the the set of all the document tokens.
-The documents containing the retrieved tokens are reranked by evaluating their MaxSim similarities with the query.
-PLAID~\citep{santhanam2022plaid}, DESSERT~\citep{engels2023dessert}, EMVB~\citep{nardini2024efficient}, and IGP~\citep{bian2025igp} improve the latency and memory efficiency of this basic scheme by adding different pruning and approximation steps.
+The retrieval system of ColBERT~\citep{khattab2020colbert} relies on \emph{token-level pruning} of documents: For each query token, the most similar document tokens are first retrieved from $\bigcup_{j=1}^m C_j$, i.e., from the set of all document tokens.
+The documents containing the retrieved tokens are reranked by computing their MaxSim similarities to the query.
+PLAID~\citep{santhanam2022plaid}, DESSERT~\citep{engels2023dessert}, EMVB~\citep{nardini2024efficient}, and IGP~\citep{bian2025igp} improve latency and memory efficiency of this basic scheme by adding different pruning and approximation steps.
+WARP~\citep{scheerer2025warp} is an efficient retrieval engine for models trained specifically with the XTR~\citep{lee2023rethinking} objective.

-Like \textsc{Lemur}, MUVERA~\cite{jayaram2024muvera} reduces multi-vector similarity search to single-vector similarity search by generating single-vector encodings for the query and the documents, after which any single-vector ANNS library can be used for retrieval.
+Like \textsc{Lemur}, MUVERA~\citep{jayaram2024muvera} reduces multi-vector similarity search to single-vector similarity search by generating single-vector encodings for queries and documents, after which any single-vector ANNS library can be used for retrieval.
 However, the representations of MUVERA are data-oblivious, whereas the representations of \textsc{Lemur} are learned in a supervised fashion by a model that is directly optimized for the task of interest.
+This makes \textsc{Lemur} representations more accurate at much lower dimensionality (see Section~\ref{sec:ablation}) and more robust across different embedding models (see Section~\ref{sec:end2end}).